Marinara-Sauce/mun-hub-api/README.md

 # Running the Program
 ## Running Locally
+Firstly, the program must have a database to connect to.
+The API uses Postgres.
+You can launch a pre-configured container with `docker-compose up db -d`.

 To run the program locally, ensure you have Python 3.9 or greater installed.
 Then, run `pip install -r requirements.txt` to download the dependencies.
 Once the depenencies are installed, run the command `uvicorn main:app` to host the server.
 The server will run on port 8000 by default.
-To create a production environment, simply create a new environment variable called `ENVIRONMENT` and set it to `production`.

 ## Running Containerized
 This is the best way to run the project.
-Ensure docker and docker-compose is installed, then simply run `docker-compose up <dev | prod> --build -d` to start the server.
+Ensure docker and docker-compose is installed, then simply run `docker-compose up --build -d` to start the server and the database.